This issue brief was updated on November 19, 2020

 Technological innovations and a revolution in the way data are used have given the world a new set of tools that could help tackle challenges created both by COVID-19 and by the ever present need to rebuild economies and address climate change.
 The use of data and new technologies will underpin all the targets that the G20 will want to hit.
 There is an opportunity for countries with cutting-edge technologies and data companies to build around scientifically novel, but increasingly available, means to prevent future pandemics by exploiting data and findings from studies carried out on previous pandemics.

-While finding short-term solutions to the pandemic and restoring economic stability will be at the top of the G20’s agenda in November, the body should also focus on addressing challenges that will extend beyond the pandemic, such as climate change, energy use, food security, and migration.
+The body should also focus on addressing challenges that will extend beyond the pandemic, such as climate change, energy use, food security, and migration.
 The summit offers an opportunity to agree on initiatives to tackle these longer-term problems that will affect all countries, particularly the poorest and most vulnerable ones.
 These initiatives should include building countries’ resilience to climate change through mitigation and adaptation, addressing the challenges of migration and food security, poverty alleviation, and economic governance.
 The G20 should also look to exploit the potential that innovative technology and big data offer under the stewardship of a new body, the “I20.”

 If you think about the most vulnerable communities, pollution in cities where they live means the air quality is bad, and then you have asthma and you are more likely to succumb to a respiratory virus like the coronavirus or to a heat wave event during summer.